Universes

 the stratification of universes in F*, then one can code up Russell’s

-\(\Delta\) set and prove False
+\(\Delta\) set and prove False.
+This construction is derived

 from Thorsten Altenkirch’s Agda code.
 Liam